axingjia/Journey_to_computer_networking/README.md

 * different attacks and how to make it more secure
 * brief history

+### Nut and Bolt Description

-[term]Host/End system: devices that connect to the network
+[term]Host/End system: devices that connect to the network, because they host(that is, run)  application programs such as a Web browser program, a Web server program, an e-mail client program, or an e-mail server program.

 [term]End systems are connected together by a network of ** communication links ** and **packet switches**. communication link example: physical media including coaxial cable, copper wire, optical fiber and radio spectrum